FAQ for A2 CofC

 If you haven’t got an A2 CofC, you could find yourself limited in terms of where you can fly your drone.

-From November 2020, to July 1, 2022, if you have a ‘legacy’ drone weighing between 500g and 2kg (such as Mavic 2 Pro/Zoom, Phantom Series) and you don’t have an A2 CofC, you will have to operate in the A3 subcategory (far from people), which stipulates that there can be no uninvolved people present within the area of flight, and no flight within 150m horizontally of residential, commercial, industrial or recreational areas.
+If you have a older ‘legacy’ drone weighing up to 2kg (such as Mavic 2 Pro/Zoom) without any C class markings and you don’t have an A2 CofC, you will have to operate in the A3 subcategory (far from people), which stipulates that there can be no uninvolved people present within 50m horizontally, and no flight within 150m horizontally of residential, commercial, industrial or recreational areas.

 Yes you must complete a period of practical flight training, either under the guidance of an RAE or under self-monitored circumstances.